-Recent scrutiny over all male panels, teams, and other group contexts has led some firms and organizations to respond by adding a single "token" woman to an otherwise all male group.
-In this paper, we investigate whether token women are at a disadvantage compared to women on majority-women mixed-gender teams.
+Policy interventions to increase women's presence in the workforce and leadership positions vary in their intensity, with some including a lone or token woman and others setting higher quotas.
+However, little is known about how the resulting group gender compositions influence individuals' experiences and broader workplace dynamics.
+In this paper, we investigate whether token women are disadvantaged compared to women on majority-women mixed-gender teams.
 We conducted a multi-year field experiment with a top-10 undergraduate accounting program that randomized the gender composition of semester-long teams.
 Using laboratory, survey, and administrative data, we find that even after accounting for their proportion of the group, token women are seen as less influential by their peers and are less likely to be chosen to represent the group than women on majority-women teams.
-Token women also participate slightly less in group discussions, receive fewer returns to participation when they do, and struggle to convert their task performance to influence.
-We show that women's increased authority in majority-women teams is driven primarily by men's behavior and not homophily.
-We find some evidence that token women see an increase in general assessments of influence over time, but this improvement does not translate to task-specific assessments.
-Finally, we show that predictors of future grades are different for token women than for other participants.
-Our findings have implications for how to approach team assignment in male-dominated settings and cast significant doubt on the idea that token women can solve influence gaps by "leaning in."
+Token women also participate slightly less in group discussions and receive less credit when they do.
+Women's increased authority in majority-women teams is driven primarily by men's behavior, not homophily or self-assessment.
+We find that over time, the gap in general assessments of influence between token and other women shrinks, but this improvement does not carry over to task-specific assessments.
+Finally, predictors of future grades are different for token women than for other participants, and regardless of treatment condition, women's task expertise is incorporated into group decisions less often than men's.
+Our findings have implications for team assignments in male-dominated settings and cast significant doubt on the idea that token women can solve influence gaps by "leaning in."

-^{}We thank Rachel Fisher-Sandhu, Dani Hogan, Connor Kreutz, and Mandi Eatough for their excellent research assistance and Zoe Cullen, Jennifer Doleac, Laura Gee, Lars Lefgren, Emily Leslie, and Emily Nix for their valuable feedback on earlier drafts of the paper.
-We express our appreciation to audience members at the University of Chicago Harris School, Michigan State University, Brigham Young University, Advances in Field Experiments Conference, Western Economic Association International Conference, Science of Diversity and Inclusion Conference, IZA ECBE conference, and the 2019 Utah Experimental Conference.
+^{}We thank Rachel Fisher-Sandhu, Dani Hogan, Connor Kreutz, and Mandi Eatough for their excellent research assistance and Sandra Black, Zoe Cullen, Jeff Denning, Jennifer Doleac, Laura Gee, Lars Lefgren, Emily Leslie, Emily Nix, and Stephen O'Connell for their valuable feedback on earlier drafts of the paper.
+We express our appreciation to audience members at the Harvard Kennedy School, University of Chicago Harris School, Michigan State University, Notre Dame University, Stockholm University, Uppsala University, Brigham Young University, Advances in Field Experiments Conference, Western Economic Association International Conference, European Conference of Politics and Gender, Science of Diversity and Inclusion Conference, IZA ECBE conference, E-con of Education Virtual Seminar, and the 2019 Utah Experimental Conference.
 We thank the Brigham Young University College of Family, Home, and Social Science for generous research support.